EugeneHSS/SimpleNoteTakingApp/README.md

 - **Core logic** -> testing note creation, editing, deleting, and searching, as well as the internal `NoteManager` to ensure correct storage and retrieval behavior

 ### Running the Tests
-From the project root, you can run tests in either of the following ways:
+From the project root, you can run tests in either of the following ways after building all the projects in the solution

 1. Run directly at the project root:

-        dotnet test ./SimpleNoteTakingApp.Tests
+        dotnet test

 2. Or navigate into the test project from the project root and run: